MIDS-scaling-up/v2/week12/hw/README.md

 Now, you must accept the license:

-     /usr/lpp/mmfs/bin/mmchlicense sever -N all #(this command needs to be run just gpfs1)
+     /usr/lpp/mmfs/bin/mmchlicense server -N all #(this command needs to be run just gpfs1)
     # (say yes)

 Now, start GPFS:

-    mmstartup -a (this command needs to be run just gpfs1)
+    mmstartup -a #(this command needs to be run just gpfs1)

 All nodes should be up ("GPFS state" column shows "active"):

-    mmgetstate -a (this command needs to be run just gpfs1)
+    mmgetstate -a #(this command needs to be run just gpfs1)

 Nodes may reflect "arbitrating" state briefly before "active".
 If one or more nodes are down, you will need to go back and see what you might have missed.
 If some node shows a DOWN state, log into the node and run the command  mmstartup.
 The main GPFS log file is `/var/adm/ras/mmfs.log.latest`; look for errors there.

 You could get more details on your cluster:

-    mmlscluster (this command needs to be run just gpfs1)
+    mmlscluster #(this command needs to be run just gpfs1)

 Now we need to define our disks.
 Do this to print the paths and sizes of disks on your machine:

-    fdisk -l (this command and the rest until the file creation command (touch aa) needs to be run just gpfs1)
+    fdisk -l #(this command and the rest until the file creation command (touch aa) needs to be run just gpfs1)

 Note the names of your 100G disks.
 Here's what I see:

-    [root@gpfs1 ras]# fdisk -l |grep Disk |grep bytes Disk /dev/xvdf: 107.4 GB, 107374182400 bytes, 209715200 sectors
+    [root@gpfs1 ras]# fdisk -l |grep df
+    Disk /dev/xvdf: 107.4 GB, 107374182400 bytes, 209715200 sectors
-    Disk /dev/xvdb: 2 GiB, 2147483648 bytes, 4194304 sectors
-    Disk /dev/xvda: 25 GiB, 26843701248 bytes, 52429104 sectors

 Now inspect the mount location of the root filesystem on your boxes:

     [root@gpfs1 ras]# mount | grep ' \/ '
     /dev/xvda2 on / type ext3 (rw,noatime)

 Disk /dev/xvda (partition 2) is where my operating system is installed, so I'm going to leave it alone.
-In my case, __xvdf__ is my 100 disk.
+In my case, __xvdf__ is my 100gb disk.
 In your case, it could be /dev/xvdb, so __please be careful here__.
 Assuming your second disk is `/dev/xvdf` then add these lines to `/root/diskfile.fpo`:

     %pool:
     pool=system